Share in the Care

 The Centers for Medicare & Medicaid Services (CMS) currently has 31 quality measures for members of a Medicare ACO to report against to determine whether the entity qualifies to share in the savings.

 Commercial ACOs enter into similar risk-sharing payment models; however, quality measures may vary significantly between various private payers.
 Organizations that meet agreed-upon performance levels on a range of specific quality measures are rewarded financially and are penalized for exceeding spending targets.

 THE ACO SOLUTION

-Through our integrated EHR, practice management and interoperability solution, ACOs can experience the robust integration, usability and point-of-care workflows necessary to deliver evidence-based, long-term, coordinated care.
+Through our integrated technology and revenue cycle solution solution, ACOs can experience the robust integration, usability and point-of-care workflows necessary to deliver evidence-based, long-term, coordinated care.